Planes of Fame Museum (The Air Museum)

-Located at Chino Airfield (Cal-Aero Field).
+Located at Chino Airport (Cal-Aero Field, Chino Army Air Field).
 The Air Museum - Planes of Fame Museum is the oldest private warbird museum west of the Mississippi River, founded by Edward Maloney in January 1957.
+The museum's earliest name was "Movie World Planes".

 American Aircraft Collection